infobloxopen/protoc-gen-gorm/README.md

 ### Installation

-To use this tool, install it from code with `make install`, `go install` directly, or `go get github.com/infobloxopen/protoc-gen-gorm`.
+To use this tool, install it from code with `make install`, `go install github.com/infobloxopen/protoc-gen-gorm@latest` directly, or `go get github.com/infobloxopen/protoc-gen-gorm`.

 ### Usage